Erik-White/AstcSharp/README.md

 The API is **stream-to-stream**: decode and encode read ASTC blocks / pixels from a source `Stream` and write the result to a destination `Stream`, processing one block-row band at a time so peak memory is bounded to a single band rather than the whole image.
-You pass the image dimensions and footprint explicitly — the source holds raw block/pixel data, not an `.astc` file header.
-Each method has a synchronous form and an `Async` form taking a `CancellationToken`.
+You pass the image dimensions and footprint explicitly and the source should hold raw block/pixel data.

 ### Decoding
 ```csharp